wzinser/OpenMesh-Research/README.md

    }

-The output in the object file will return a list of points for each vertice
+The output in the object file will return a list of points for each vertex
 /////////////////////////////////////////////////////////////////////////////////
 OFF
 100 0 0